Stewie

 2. 2

-Review the candidate map
+Review the first product map

 3. 3

-Confirm, reject, or defer
+Trust, reject, or revisit

 4. 4